raymondmolapo/postgis/README.md

 This Docker project creates a PostgreSQL and PostGIS database server in a container on a suitable host machine.
 It is inspired by base image [mdillon/postgis](https://hub.docker.com/r/mdillon/postgis/~/dockerfile/) but added with [pg-barman](http://www.pgbarman.org/) which is an essential tool for database archive/backup/restore.

+[2015-09-16 update]
+pg-barman requires ssh server on both the live and backup database servers, thus making it unsuitable for postgresql server running as Docker container

 The base image Dockerfile uses [/docker-entrypoint.sh](https://github.com/docker-library/postgres/blob/master/docker-entrypoint.sh) as ENTRYPOINT

 From the [base image README](https://hub.docker.com/_/postgres/):